keboola/developers-docs/cli/structure/index.md

 ## Orchestrations

-The Orchestrator directories contain the `phases` directory and in it a list of tasks.
+Orchestrator directories include the `phases` directory, which contains a list of tasks for execution.

 Example:

 {: .image-popup}
 ![Screenshot -- An orchestration directory](/cli/structure/directory-orchestration-example.jpg)

-A `phase.json` example:
+Example `phase.json`:

 ```json
 {